kingsdigitallab/framesense/README.md

 # 🎞️FrameSense

-FrameSense is highly modular command line tool to pre-process your video collections.
+FrameSense is a highly modular command line tool to pre-process your video collections.

 **Status**: alpha